 Companies are now ramping up to exploit the vast oil and gas reserves under the Kimberley.
 Gas licences cover large parts of the region with a number of companies involved including Origin Energy, Buru Energy, Theia Energy and Bennett Resources, a subsidiary of Texan frackers Black Mountain Energy.

 Black Mountain Energy currently has a proposal for 20 exploration frack wells being assessed by the EPA.
-The proposal titled ‘Valhalla’, under the company’s subsidiary Bennett Resources, would be just the start as they plan to exploit the significant unconventional gas resources in the region.
-Their long term goal for gas extraction if achieved could see an estimated 2,000 wells drilled in the Kimberley.
+The proposal titled ‘Valhalla’ would be just the start as the company plans to exploit the significant unconventional gas resources in the region.
+Its long term goal for gas extraction, if achieved, could see an estimated 2,000 wells drilled in the Kimberley.

-The company has recently updated their Valhalla proposal, they state significant increases to their initial estimations.
+The company recently updated its Valhalla proposal, stating significant increases to its initial estimations.
 Water use is expected to increase by more than double, from 40 ML, now up to 100 ML per well (over 40 olympic size swimming pools).
 Hydraulic fracture stimulation (HFS) intervals are up from 50 to 70 per horizontal well, this is a large contributor to the increase in water use, and with more water use and fracks comes more chemical use and truck movements.